Brewhouse Setup: A Comprehensive Guide

 Mash Tun

-The mash tun is where the brewing process begins.
-It&#;s used to mix crushed grains with hot water, creating a mash that will later be separated into wort and spent grains.
+The mash tun initiates the brewing process by mixing crushed grains with heated water to create a mash, subsequently separated into wort and spent grains.

 Lauter Tun

-The lauter tun is used to separate the wort from the spent grains.
-This process, called lautering, involves draining the wort through a false bottom while rinsing the grains with hot water to extract as much sugar as possible.
+The lauter tun serves to segregate the wort from the spent grains.
+Through draining the wort onto a false bottom while rinsing the grains with hot water, it maximizes sugar extraction.

 Boil Kettle